Sometimes when she screams

 To love each other a little less.

+Would that work ?
 I imagine a colder me,

-Someone who never shouts,
+Someone who never needs to shout,

-Who gives distant, odd little cuddles,
+Who gives distant little cuddles,

 Who’s reasonable and calm and never loses his cool.

-But then I imagine the tragedy I’d see in her eyes,
+But then I imagine the tragedy I’d see in her eyes

 And that paying that price is what I’m doing.